What is Paid Search Advertising? PPC Beginners Guide

 Keywords are search terms people type into search engines like “seo services detroit” or “best marketing agency near me.”

-Use keyword research tools like Google’s Keyword Planner, Bing Keyword Research, or Third-Party tools like SEMrush to find the right keywords for your campaign.
+Find the right keywords for your campaign using keyword research tools like Google’s Keyword Planner, Bing Keyword Research, or Third-Party tools like SEMrush.

 You’ll want to choose keywords relevant to your goals, have a high search volume, and are not too competitive.